neilenns/mobiflight-docs/content/devices/relay/_index.md

 ---

 > [!CAUTION]
-> Relays often control AC mains voltage, which can cause serious injury or death if handled improperly.
-Always disconnect power before working on circuits, use proper insulation, and follow local electrical safety regulations.
+> Relays are often used to control mains voltage.
+AC mains voltage can cause serious injury or death if handled improperly.
+>
+> - Always disconnect power before working on circuits.
+> - Use proper insulation.
+> - Be familiar with, and follow, relevant electrical safety regulations.
+>
+> If you're unsure of how to work with AC mains voltage safely, consult a qualified electrician.

 Relays are commonly used to switch electrical circuits running at more than +5V.
 They take an `on` or `off` signal as input to switch higher voltage on and off.